 Our Commitment to Privacy

 Participants: Any individual who voluntarily engages with COVID Grief Network services.
-This term generally refers to Volunteers and Supportees.
+This term generally refers to Volunteers and Supportees, as well as individuals who participate in events hosted or co-hosted by COVID Grief Network.

 Program Coordinator: An individual who has been designated by the COVID Grief Network as part of a core team of service coordinators and facilitators.

-Supportee: Any individual who completes and submits a Request for Care form.
+Supportee: any individual who completes and submits a Request-for-Support Form.

 We will only use the identifying information you provide us according to the terms outlined in this document.

-In order to participate in the COVID Grief Network, both volunteer grief supporters and those seeking support must provide a limited amount of information so that Program Administrators can appropriately match and connect Volunteers with Supportees.
+In order to participate in the COVID Grief Network, both Volunteers and Supportees must provide a limited amount of information so that Program Coordinators can appropriately connect Supportees to services.

-Volunteer information held by the Network will be stored by the Network until it is no longer required to conduct program operations, or until a Participant withdraws by notifying the Network that they no longer wish to receive services or participate in the Network.
-The Network is not responsible for the use of information disclosed between the Volunteer and Supportee.
+Participant information held by the Network will be stored by the Network until it is no longer required to conduct program operations, or until a Participant withdraws by notifying the Network that they no longer wish to receive services or participate in the Network.
+The Network is not responsible for the use of information disclosed between a Volunteer and Supportee.

 While we make every effort to ensure the security of our network and systems, we cannot guarantee our security measures, and we do not accept liability for unintentional or unauthorized disclosure.